ornellion/100DaysOfCode/round1-log.md

 **Thoughts**:
 I'm happy that Codecademy goes in so much more depth into topics than freeCodeCamp.
 I do feel that I get what I pay for and more.
 I'm really hoping to get the Tribute Page completed within the next couple of days.

+---

+### Day 53: February 26, 2024

+**Today's Progress**:
+- Codecademy: Continued learning about Flexbox
+- freeCodeCamp: Continued working on Certification Project: Tribute Page HTML/CSS

+**Thoughts**:
+I did not intend to be away for 5 days 😅 I've not been feeling well so one day sort of blended into the other.
+I think by the original rule of the challenge this means I didn't code for 100 days but I'd still like to carry on and reach 100 days.

+It was a little challenging getting back into the flow of things.
+My Tribute Page passed the test 🙌 so it contains all the elements that it should be it looks nothing like I want it to at the moment...
+Nothing a couple of hours tinkering can't fix.